Sergej Maslobojev

-Sergej Maslobojev (born 22 May 1987) is a Lithuanian mixed martial artist, boxer and kickboxer, currently signed with GLORY, where he is a former two time Glory Light Heavyweight champion.
-He is ranked as the third best light heavyweight in the world by Combat Press as of September 2022, and third best by Beyond Kickboxing as of October 2022.
+Sergej Maslobojev (born 22 May 1987) is a Lithuanian kickboxer, former boxer and mixed martial artist.
+He is the former Glory Light Heavyweight Champion.
+Maslobojev was ranked as the best light heavyweight in the world by Combat Press.

-Maslobojev is the former two time King of Kings Heavyweight champion.

 Personal life

 Maslobojev saw kickboxing when he was a child, but only started training at the age of 18.
 He was impressed by Mirko Filipović, Wanderlei Silva and Remigijus Morkevičius.

-He is a professional Kickboxer and previously fought out of Sparta Fight gym in Lithuania, Vilnius city.
-In 2018 Sergej opened a brand new gym named Champion's House.
+He is a professional kickboxer and fights out of Sparta Fight Gym in Vilnius, Lithuania.
+In 2018 Sergej opened a brand new gym named Champions House.
 He now has his own brand "Kuvalda Team".
 He regularly participates in various charity, being also a member of UNICEF.
 He undertakes training seminars for members of the Lithuanian Armed Forces.

 Maslobojev calls himself "a huge Dragonball Z nerd."

 Kickboxing career

 Early career

 Maslobojev made his professional debut against Steve Hooper in May 2007, when the two fought for the WKA Heavyweight Championship.
 The fight went into the tenth round, after which Sergej won by knockout.
 In his next fight, Maslobojev won the Baltic Muay Thai Light Heavyweight title, with a decision win over Kristaps Zile.
 After defeating Ricardo van den Bos, he entered the 2011 KOK European Heavyweight Grand Prix.
 He scored a first-round knockout of Vasile Popovici in the quarterfinal and a third-round knockout of Martynas Knyzelis in the semifinal, and faced Mindaugas Sakalauskas in the finals.
 Maslobojev beat Sakalauskas by knockout in the fifth round.

 Maslobojev went on a 2–2 run over his next four fights, before challenging the reigning WKN Heavyweight champion Vladimir Mineev at Fight Nights: Battle of Moscow 15.
 Mineev won the fight by majority decision.